New recipes and updates

 METHOD

-1. Put a large pan of salty water on the boil for the pasta.
-Break off the wooden ends of the asparagus and wash them thoroughly.
-Chop off the tips and reserve, slice the stems on the diagonal into about 1cm pieces.
+2. Trim the wooden ends of the asparagus and wash them thoroughly.
+Cut off the tips and reserve, slice the stems on the diagonal into about 1cm (½ inch) pieces.

-2. Fillet the lemon – here’s how.
-Put the pasta into the boiling water and cook according to the packet instructions.
-3 minutes before the end of cooking time throw in the chopped asparagus.
+4. Add the pasta into the boiling water and cook according to the packet instructions.
+3 minutes before the end of cooking time add the chopped asparagus.
 When ready, drain it into a colander, reserving a cupful of the cooking water.

-3. Place a large pan or skillet over high heat.
+5. While the pasta and asparagus boil, place a saute pan or skillet over high heat.
 Add the butter, let it foam up, then add the asparagus tips.
 A minute later add the lemon pieces, turn up the heat and let the lemon dissolve.
-Mix in a third of the grated Parmesan.
+Whisk in a third of the grated Parmesan.

 NEW recipe finder